Development

 PGPASSWORD=postgres psql -h localhost -p 8574 -U postgres --no-password socorro

-You can also connect with make:
+You can also connect with just:

-make psql
+just psql